 A key element of our project planning page is using Confluence Tasks.
 Tasks help you focus on the most important deliverables and eliminate the extra work that’s just a distraction.

 @ mention team members to assign tasks for all of the main project deliverables straight from the project planning page.
 This lets everyone involved know what they need to get done, by when, and where they can report on the status of their deliverables.
 Creating tasks from the project planning page makes them contextual, cutting down on the back-and-forth noise, status meetings, and uncertainty that are all too common for team projects.

 3. Make decisions online

 Throughout the life of an Atlassian team project, we send approximately zero emails.
 One project held just five meetings.
 FIVE!
 The project planning page keeps everyone informed on how the project is progressing and any updates being made, removing the need for status meetings.
 If someone has a question or decisions need to be made, they comment at the bottom of the page or inline with the text where we can keep the conversation where it’s relevant and with added context, rather than siloing it in our email inboxes or calling an unnecessary meeting.

-When we do have a meeting, we ensure it’s purposeful and focused by creating a meeting agenda in Confluence.
+When we have a meeting, we ensure it’s focused and purposeful by creating an agenda in Confluence.
 Having all of our project documentation in one place, being able to link to other pages, and extensive use of tasks gives added context, making our meetings with other stakeholders as short as 15 minutes, in which we answer just three questions:

 - What did you complete last week?